How to Keep Your Skin Hydrated Throughout the Day

 Hydrated skin isn’t just about a single layer of moisturizer in the morning.
 Helps maintain moisture levels throughout the day: from the inside and the outside.
-Whether your skin is oily, dry, or combination, hydration is essential for a comfortable glow and supported skin barrier.
+Whether your skin is oily, dry, or combination, hydration is essential for a comfortable glow and a supported skin barrier.

 In this guide, you’ll learn exactly how to keep your skin hydrated from morning to night.
 We’ll go beyond just products: touching on habits, environment, ingredients, and more.